What is KNEW Health?

 What other services are available KNEW Health members?

-Here are some of the resources provided to KNEW Members via our medical cost sharing partner, Sedera Health:
+Here are some of the resources provided to KNEW Members via our medical cost sharing partner, Sedera:

 - Billing concierge services are available to any Member who wished to have a substantial medical bill negotiated professionally in order to minimize to cost.
 This service is available to a Member regardless of whether that particular medical cost is shareable.
 This service can also help you to identify a suitable, low-cost provider of a particular medical service in your area.

-- 24-hours Teladoc service is available to any Member who wishes to consult with a conventional physician via phone at any time for a personal or family member health concern.
+- 24/7 telemedicine services are available to any Member who wishes to consult with a conventional physician via phone or video chat at any time for a personal or family member health concern.
 This includes dermatology and behavioral health concerns.

-- 2nd.MD, a 2nd opinion service, is an opportunity to consult with a physician if Members receive a new diagnosis or prior to major medical intervention/procedure in order to re-assess medical necessity and available alternatives.
-Our medical cost sharing partner, Sedera Health, actually requires this service in advance for Members who intend to pursue an elective surgery and submit those medical expenses for sharing.
+- 2nd opinion services provide an opportunity to consult with a physician if Members receive a new diagnosis or prior to major medical intervention/procedure in order to re-assess medical necessity and available alternatives.
+Our medical cost sharing partner, Sedera, actually requires this service in advance for Members who intend to pursue an elective surgery and submit those medical expenses for sharing.
 By using this service, Members can reduce their IUA (Initial Unshareable Amount), if applicable, by 50%.

 In addition to these services, KNEW Health Members will also have access to: